EbbeMeloSorensen/DotNet/Glossary/Glossary, Readme.md

 ## Appendix B: Troubleshooting tips

 When I started writing this guide the 3rd of March 2024 I had just succeeded in deploying the Glossary web application to Heroku, using the MELO_HOME computer.
 I then deleted the application and set out to do a clean deployment from the MELO_BASEMENT computer, while documenting each step along the way.
 At the final step I got an error about something being rejected, and I couldn't figure out what was wrong.
 I suspected that it had something to do with being in the wrong folder when executing git init, heroku git:remote, or git push heroku master.
 I tried again the 4th of March from the MELO_HOME computer and succeeded.
 The command git init should be called from the 'Glossary' folder, and I am quite sure I called the latter to commands from the Glossary.Web.API folder, but I am not sure if it can be called from the 'Glossary' folder as well.

+Update 5th of March 2024.
+I tried and failed to install the PR application.
+I just got an internal server error with error code 500 and no details.
+When investigating, I realized that it was because the production build of the client application was placed in a folder named 'build' instead of the wwwroot folder, so this may be a cause of an internal server error.

+If you get a [remote rejected] error when trying to push to heroku, it may be because you forgot to specify a build pack for the application or because you entered the path for the build pack incorrectly.